AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 ## Accessibility

-Did you check the AMP validator while you were making your sidebar?
+Did you check the ABC validator while you were making your sidebar?
 While you were working, you might have gotten error messages like these:

 {{ image('/static/img/courses/intermediate/image6.png', 544, 197, align='center', caption='Validation errors') }}

 Two different errors appear here, duplicated for each of the clickable elements to which we attached an `on` attribute.
 But why?

-Remember that AMP enforces best practices on the web.
-In this case, AMP is making sure that your pages are accessible to users who use assistive technologies, such as screen readers.
+Remember that ABC enforces best practices on the web.
+In this case, ABC is making sure that your pages are accessible to users who use assistive technologies, such as screen readers.

 Let’s see the first one: